justadudewhohacks/twitter-greet-followers-bot/README.md

 heroku ps:scale web=0 worker=1
 ```

-7. Testing your bot
+7. Testing your bot:

 If everything worked your bot should be running.
-You can test your bot by following: <a href="https://twitter.com/justapoliteguy"><b> justapoliteguy </b></a>, who will follow you back.
+You can test your bot by following: <a href="https://twitter.com/justapoliteguy"><b>justapoliteguy</b></a>, who will follow you back.
 Check if your greeting message was sent.
 You can retry as many times as you wish by unfollowing and following again.

 ## Trouble Shooting